-At least 5 dead, more than 20 injured in West Texas shooting, official says; suspect dead
+At least 21 shot, 5 killed in West Texas shooting, official says; suspect dead

-Five people were killed and more than 20 others were wounded Saturday in a series of shootings in the area of Midland and Odessa, Texas, an Odessa city official told Fox News.
+At least 21 people were shot and five people were killed Saturday in a series of shootings in the area of Midland and Odessa, Texas, an Odessa city official told Fox News.

-Meanwhile, local police said a suspect was shot and killed at a movie theater in Odessa, local police said.
+A suspect, who local police identified only as a white male in his mid-30s, was shot and killed at an Odessa movie theater, local police said.

 "It has been confirmed that the active shooter was shot and killed at the Cinergy in Odessa.
 There is no active shooter at this time.
 All agencies are investigating reports of possible suspects," Midland Police Department said on its Facebook page.

-Odessa spokesperson Devin Sanchez told Fox News that a Texas state trooper was among those shot on Interstate 20.
+Odessa spokesperson Devin Sanchez told Fox News that a Texas state trooper was among the victims and was shot on Interstate 20.

 Odessa Mayor David Turner told Fox News there was one shooter who opened fire in Odessa after a police chase.
 Earlier, the Midland Police Department said it believed there are two shooters in two separate vehicles.
 One suspect is said to be driving a gold or white small Toyota truck, while the other suspect is driving a U.S. Postal Service van.